sybrew/the-seo-framework/readme.txt

 TODO create a visual map of the plugin's class+method structure of before vs after?
 	-> This way, you can see how TSF's facade object has 300 methods.

+TODO since we now sanitize images when we obtain then, we may accidentally fetch duplicates.
+	-> When more than one image is obtained by the generator, filter it against the stack:
+		1. Match duplicated URLs and strip if found. array_unique( array_filter( array_column( $cleaned_details, 'url' ) ) )
+		2. Match duplicated IDs and strip if found; note that 0 === 0 and 0 == false, so don't use this: array_unique( array_filter( array_column( $cleaned_details, 'id' ) ) )

+TODO in deprecated, use public API as much as possible? e.g. `tsf()->query()` instead of `\The_SEO_Framework\Helper\Query`
+	-> This helps prevent crashing thanks to the fallback in Static_Deprecator.

+TODO move URI\Utils to Format\URI?
+	-> Also Image\Utils to Format\Image

+// TODO in canonical_scheme, set an error if an incorrect option is selected:
+	"The canonical scheme setting did not appear to be correct.
+Please select..."
+	-> We'd need an option generator for that to capture errors automatically on a per-setting basis.
+		-> We can then name every option properly, and predefine error notices.
+		-> We now return the "old value" -- but that may not be sanitized according to our latest standards.
+			-> Still, if we allowed that to happen, then we didn't upgrade the options properly.
+		-> Make issue.

+TODO make issue: We should upgrade the twitter profile inputs to become fully qualified URLs.
+	-> We can then use these inputs for the knowledge graph more easily, and extract the handle from the URI for Twitter Card.

+TODO we allow saving of "0" now, but we'll discard it when we read it.

 **Detailed log**

 **For everyone:**